 An asteroid is basically a hunk rock that does not qualify as a planet, dwarf planet, satellite, or moon.
-Asteroids can range in size from very small (less then a mile) to very large (size of a dwarf planet).
-There are three main classifications of asteroids that are used:
+Asteroids can range in size from very small (less than a mile) to very large (size of a dwarf planet).
+There are three main classifications of asteroids:

-Chondrite (C-group) which is made of a clay and silicate rocks and is usually dark in appearance.
+Chondrite (C-group) — made of a clay and silicate rocks and is usually dark in appearance.
 This is the most common class of asteroid found.
-This group is divided in to 4 types:
+This group divides into 4 subgroups::

 - C-type — Carbon based with a low albedo (light reflection).

 - B-type — Carbon based with a higher albedo then the common C-types.

 - F-type — Similar to B-type but lack in "water" absorption.

 - G-type — Similar to C-type but with a strong ultraviolet absorption.

 Stony (S-type) which is primarily a silicate and nickle-iron based asteroid.

 X-group — with x-group, asteroids are not identified by the main group designation but by one of the following sub-types instead.